 - HMRC will continue the enquiry: further meetings and discussions will be held until resolution.

 If issues remain and discrepancies are found, your claim could be reduced, retracted or penalties imposed.
 HMRC have the power to impose penalties of 0-100% of your claim value for carelessness or even negligence in your claims preparation process.
 Your cooperation and responsiveness during an enquiry can reduce or increase any penalties.
 If HMRC is concerned, it may also investigate previous claims that have already been paid out.

 Although HMRC has a compliance team dedicated to R&D tax relief, how you deal with an enquiry into your R&D tax credit claim may affect your overall relationship with HMRC (and vice versa).
 For example, if HMRC finds during the enquiry that your records are not in good order, they may wish to check that you are on top of record-keeping for other taxes or aspects of your corporation tax return.

 Your first claim after an enquiry

+The first R&D tax credit claim you submit after an enquiry is resolved is critical.
 You will need to show that your new claim addresses feedback discussed with HMRC in the enquiry.
-You will also need to show that you have strengthened your record-keeping measures and methodology.
-This is particularly important if you have had a claim adjustment or suspended penalty.
+You may also need to show that you have strengthened your record-keeping measures and methodology.
+This is particularly important if your claim was adjusted during the enquiry and/or if HMRC charged a penalty or suspended penalty.

 We’re here to help